camunda/camunda-bpm-platform/clients/java/README.md

 You can find a detailed documentation about this action in the Camunda BPM [User Guide](https://docs.camunda.org/manual/develop/user-guide/process-engine/external-tasks/#reporting-bpmn-error).

 ### Process Variables
-Information can be shared between the client and the Workflow Engine with the concept of process variables.
+Information can be shared between the client and the Workflow Engine by means of process variables.
 The client supports a wide range of primitive types.

 #### Supported Types